Connecting Solar Panels Together

 In this method ALL the solar panels are of the same type and power rating.
 The total voltage output becomes the sum of the voltage output of each panel.
 Using the same three 6 volt, 3.0 amp panels from above, we can see that when these pv panels are connected together in series, the array will produce an ouput voltage of 18 volts (6 + 6 + 6) at 3.0 amps, or 54 watts (volts x amps).

 Now lets look at connecting solar panels in series with different nominal voltages but with identical current ratings.

 Solar Panels in Series of Different Voltages

 In this method all the solar panels are of different types and power rating but have a common current rating.
 When they are connected together in series, the array produces 21 volts at 3.0 amps, or 63 watts.
-Again the amperage remains the same at 3.0 amps but the voltage output jumps to 21 volts (5 + 7 + 9) .
+Again the output amperage will remain the same as before at 3.0 amps but the voltage output jumps to 21 volts (5 + 7 + 9) .

 Finally, lets look at connecting solar panels in series with completely different nominal voltages and different current ratings.